 The Bob is a backpacker or horsepacker's dream, but it is possible to enjoy it via day hikes.
 The Sawtooth Range in the Front is an excellent place for this, as are Jewel Basin and the Holland Lake area on the west side and Marion and Stanton Lakes on the north side.
 Climbers can find gobs of solitude and can follow Class 1 trails to summits or make their own Class 2-5 routes up spectacular peaks named and unnamed.

 To learn more about this special area's possibilities far beyond what this page can give you, I strongly recommend Hiking Montana's Bob Marshall Wilderness, which gives a lifetime's worth of details about day trips, extended trips, and driving directions to the numerous major trailheads.
 Hiking Montana also has a good amount of information about the area, and its scope is friendlier to day hikers while having the bonus of covering the rest of Montana.
 Both books are from Falcon Publishing.

-To get a taste of the Bob without hiking long distances or committing to any climbs first, try Jewel Basin (Swan Range) on the west side near Bigfork, and Our Lake and Mount Wright, both on the west side near Choteau.
+To get a taste of the Bob without hiking long distances or committing to any climbs first, try Jewel Basin (Swan Range) on the west side near Bigfork, and Our Lake and Mount Wright, both on the east side near Choteau.
 As I said already, Jewel Basin and Our Lake aren't officially in the wilderness areas, and Mount Wright is only on the border of the Bob Marshall, but these places have all the flavor and excitement of the larger complex.
 They are enough to satisfy you and make you feel as though you have gotten a feel of the region, but they more likely will awaken a craving for more.